 AFTER Photo: This is how the Spanish fireplace mantel with hood turned out.
 The pair of plaster corbels make the mantel shelf feasible.
 Note how the flat TV floats off the plaster hood.
 I thought it turned out really cool.

 Other Spanish interior design elements you can incorporate include things like this custom fabricated wrought fireplace screen.
-This design is permanently mounted, and has hinged doors for easy access to stoke that crackling oak fire you have been jonesing for.
+This design is permanently mounted, and has hinged doors for easy access to stoke the crackling oak fire you enjoy often.

 Jeff Doubét custom Spanish interior designs typically include special upgrades to walls.
 Existing walls are often double framed in key locations.
 With an investment in planning, you will find important spots to build in niches, thick passageways and hidden spaces.